-Setting Performance Manager Display Properties

-You can customize the Performance Manager to show or hide various display elements, set color preferences for logs, and more.
+Setting Performance Manager Display Properties You can customize the Performance Manager to show or hide various display elements, set color preferences for logs, and more.
 Changes to these settings are applied to the client host where you set them only; they do not affect the display at other client hosts.

-Moving the Toolbar

-You can remove the Performance Manager toolbar from its default location and drag it to a new location.

-To move the toolbar

-- 1. Click and hold down either mouse button in the blank area of the toolbar (not on an icon or title bar). - 2.
-While holding down the mouse button, drag the toolbar to the desired location, and then release the mouse button.
+Moving the Toolbar You can remove the Performance Manager toolbar from its default location and drag it to a new location.
+To move the toolbar 1.
+Click and hold down either mouse button in the blank area of the toolbar (not on an icon or title bar).
+2. While holding down the mouse button, drag the toolbar to the desired location, and then release the mouse button.
 The toolbar becomes a separate dialog box with minimize and close buttons.

-To position or replace the toolbar

-- To dock the toolbar in a new location: - a.
+To position or replace the toolbar • To dock the toolbar in a new location: a.
 Click and hold down either mouse button in the blank area of the toolbar (not on an icon or the title bar).
-The toolbar becomes a blank gray rectangle. - b.
-While holding down the mouse button, drag the rectangle toward the bottom or side of the main menu. - c.
+The toolbar becomes a blank gray rectangle. b.
+While holding down the mouse button, drag the rectangle toward the bottom or side of the main menu. c.
 When the rectangle is outlined in red, release the mouse button.
-The toolbar reattaches to the application window. - To dock a floating toolbar, click the X in the upper-right corner.
+The toolbar reattaches to the application window. • To dock a floating toolbar, click the X in the upper-right corner.
 It returns to its last docked location.

-Showing or Hiding the Toolbar
+Showing or To show or hide the toolbar Hiding the Toolbar • On the Performance Manager main menu, click View , and then click Toolbar .
+Clicking an element in the list works as a toggle to show or hide the element.
+A check mark indicates that the element is showing.